Cybersecurity Standards for Distributed Energy Resources

 Projects

-NREL and UL are developing a single unified approach for testing and certifying DERs and inverter-based resources in advance of deployment.
-This cybersecurity certification standard will help establish the principle of security by design for the next generation of technologies by ensuring they follow cybersecurity pillars of confidentiality, integrity, availability, authentication, and nonrepudiation.
-NREL is providing the research environment and expertise for device testing, which will inform the standard's development, overseen by UL.
-The certification will apply to both distributed generation and storage technologies and will integrate knowledge from all current and in-development DER and inverter-based resource-related standards.
+In collaboration with Underwriters Laboratories, NREL co-led the development of the cybersecurity requirements for testing and certifying DERs before being deployed and while in the field.
+These requirements are undergoing consensus development.
+Once published, the Underwriters Laboratories 2941 cybersecurity certification standard will help establish the principle of security by design for the next generation of technologies by ensuring they follow the cybersecurity pillars of confidentiality, integrity, availability, authentication, and nonrepudiation.
+The certification will integrate knowledge from all current and in-development DER and IBR-related standards and apply to distributed generation and storage technologies.

 Collaborations